vipulmalik07/Delta-demo/README.md

 # delta-demo
-this a Github demo repo
+this a demo github & git class.